 Comfrey can sometimes be hard to find at your local nursery.
 I ordered mine online as 2-year bare root plants.
 The first year they were fairly small, but that second spring they were massive and have only gotten bigger and better with time!

 As a spring bloomer with bright, attractive flowers, comfrey will attract lots of bees & other pollinators.
 This provides them with an important food source after the winter and ensures your garden will be on their “must visit” list all summer long!

-The large, fast growing leaves drape over the soil, providing home for beneficial insects to live in & lay their eggs in, increasing your garden’s biodiversity.
+The large, fast-growing leaves drape over the soil, providing a home for beneficial insects to live in & lay their eggs in, increasing your garden’s biodiversity.

 With it’s deep tap root, comfrey is great for breaking up heavy clay soil.

 Comfrey has been shown to help fruit trees grow stronger & produce better, so growing a plant at the base of your fruit trees is a great way to use comfrey in the garden.
 The leaves are very fast growing, so you can cut back your plant 4-5 times during the growing season to harvest.

 Comfrey can commonly be found in two types in the US (although there are dozens of varieties).
 Bocking 14 Russian comfrey (Symphytum x uplandicum) and True comfrey (Symphytum officinalis).
 Both types are great for fertilizer and medicinal uses.
 The biggest difference is that Russian comfrey is a hybrid plant that is sterile and doesn’t produce seeds.
 This makes it much easier to contain in a garden.
 True comfrey will produce seeds that easily spread and can end up being invasive in a small garden.
 If growing True comfrey, I would recommend growing it in containers.
 Russian comfrey usually grows faster and stronger.